johndarrel/hide-my-wp/README.md

 The plugin also works with Apache, Nginx, IIS, and LiteSpeed servers

-= Is Hide My WP Ghost working on Nginx Server? =
+= Is WP Ghost working on Nginx Server? =

 Yes, the plugin works on Nginx Server and you will be guided for the redirects and nginx.conf settings.